zchee/golang-wiki/Projects.md

   * [wmenu](https://github.com/dixonwille/wmenu) - An easy to use menu structure for cli applications that prompts users to make choices.
   * [comb-go](https://github.com/bingohuang/comb-go) - A CLI tool implemented by Golang to manage [CloudComb](http://c.163.com) resources.
   * [JayDiff](https://github.com/yazgazan/jaydiff) - A JSON diff utility written in Go.
+  * [Terracognita](https://github.com/cycloidio/terracognita) - Reads from existing Cloud Providers (reverse Terraform) and generates your infrastructure as code on Terraform configuration.

 ## Compression